Ghost (Marvel Comics): Unholy Ghost

-Indeed, fairly soon after, the Ghost reappeared — this time plaguing a company in Italy, owned by Justin Hammer.
-The shrewd industrialist intended to sell the company, Electronica Fabbrizi, to Tony Stark, ridding him of a dangerous enemy and a useless asset, as well as sticking a business rival with a nasty problem.
-However, after Tony Stark discovered the true ownership of the floundering company, a compromise was reached: Hammer's forces and Iron Man would cooperate in taking out the Ghost.
-Hammer sent his operatives Blacklash, Blizzard, and Boomerang to help Iron Man fight the Ghost.
-However, Hammer's team betrayed Iron Man, planning to get rid of both their enemies.
+Ghost resurfaces plaguing a company in Italy, owned by Justin Hammer.
+The shrewd industrialist intended to sell the company, Electronica Fabbrizi, to Tony Stark, ridding him of a dangerous enemy and a useless asset.
+After Tony Stark discovers the true ownership of the floundering company, he agrees to work with Hammer to take down Ghost.
+When Ghost confronts Hammer, he learns that Hammer had developed defenses against Ghost's technology.
+After escaping, Ghost vows to continue his crusade against Hammer and other companies.